Complications from the Misuse of Laxatives and Diuretics

 Hyponatremia & Central Pontine Myelinolysis (CPM)

 Anyone that undergoes a rapid rise in serum sodium is at risk of developing central pontine myelinolysis, including those with eating disorders and those who misuse diuretics.
 CPM develops when the medical correction of hyponatremia occurs too abruptly, which causes various fluid shifts within the brain.
 Symptoms typically appear 2 to 3 days after hyponatremia is corrected, and include changes in cognition, dysarthria (trouble speaking), mutism or dysphagia (trouble swallowing).
-Within 1 to 2 weeks, other symptoms may manifest, including impaired thinking, weakness or paralysis in the arms and legs, stiffness, impaired sensation or loss of coordination.
+Within 1-2 weeks, other symptoms may manifest, including impaired thinking, weakness or paralysis in the arms and legs, stiffness, impaired sensation or loss of coordination.
 In the most severe cases, CPM can lead to coma or death.

 Cathartic Colon